riannacastro/joke-frontend/README.md

 ## Installation
-1. Download the backend repository and follow backend steps first:
+1. IMPORTANT!
+Download the backend repository and follow backend steps first:

 Link to backend repository: https://github.com/riannacastro/joke-backend

+2. Download this repository
+3. Open terminal
+4. run `npm start` in terminal.
+It will ask you if you want to run on a different port, please enter `y` in the terminal.
+It will open up localhost:3001

 ### `npm start`